sophiashen15/Sophia-Shen-Maker-Portfolio/README.md

 ### 2. `prform_app`

-**Description:** A React + Tailwind CSS app for Prform, a wearable device startup concept that combines hardware sensors with software for real-time movement analysis.
+**Description:** A React + Tailwind CSS app for PRFORM, a wearable device startup concept that combines hardware sensors with software for real-time movement analysis.

 **Highlights:**
 - Full-stack web app with React, Tailwind, and PostCSS
 - Organized into `public/` and `src/` directories with main entry points like `app.jsx`
-- Demonstrates frontend development, responsive design, and startup-oriented product thinking
+- Demonstrates frontend development and responsive design

 ### 3. `data structures and algs`